Looking up: bathrooms with high ceilings

 A large bathroom can sometimes look or feel cold and empty.
 There are, however, steps we can take to retain the, added height and make a feature of it….crucially you need to blend the upper and lower areas by drawing the eye upwards.

 A stylish and prominent light fixture with appropriate IP rating* in ‘the smallest room in the house,’ may seem over the top but this can be a quick way of adding a sense of luxury and warmth.
 If walls are higher than our 2.4 metre panel height, don’t be tempted to add partial panels to reach the ceiling.
-Paint the wall above the panel instead, using the same colour as the ceiling.
+Paint the wall above the bathroom panel instead, using the same colour as the ceiling.
 This unifying colour visually lowers the ceiling height and prevents the appearance of an elongated, ‘too tall’ room.

 It is also essential that any window blinds or shutters reach ceiling height, any lower and a division is created making the upper area appear disconnected from the lower part of the room.